 - ½ cup chopped shallots

 - 1 Tbsp. unsalted butter

 - 2 Tbsp. white miso paste

 - ¾ tsp. freshly ground black pepper

 - 3 Tbsp.
 Fresh chopped parsley leaves (sub basil)

 - Optional: freshly grated Parmesan cheese for serving

 - Cook pasta in a large pot of salted water until al-dente.
 Reserve 1 cup pasta water and drain remaining.
 Return cooked pasta to pot.

 - Divide pasta evenly into 6 bowls.
-Garnish with freshly grated Parmesan cheese and fresh herbs.
+Garnish with Parmesan cheese (or nutritional yeast) if desired.